JochimM/Delfi-PQ_FDIR/README.md

     - ![img](http://latex.codecogs.com/svg.latex?y_0%3D%5Csqrt%7B2%7D-1)
     - ![img](http://latex.codecogs.com/svg.latex?a_0%3D2%28%5Csqrt%7B2%7D-1%29%5E2)
 ### Reboot message
 At booting, the Arduino sends out a message to the PC: "Arduino Reset".
-This can be used to keeptrack of the amount of times the Arduino has rebooted.
+This can be used to keep track of the amount of times the Arduino has rebooted.
 ### Visual check
 The on-board LED will be set to blink at set intervals to enable visual inspection of the correct functioning of the software.